 Many people, often without realising it, will come into contact at some point of their lives with a trust in one form or another.
 Yet trusts are widely misunderstood and often seen as something just the rich need be concerned with.
 This page aims to give a quick overview of how trusts work, what they are most commonly used for and to correct some of the widespread misconceptions held about trusts.
 Trusts are found around the world, but particularly in those countries where the legal system has its roots in the English system.
 The exact technical details of trusts, how they are set up and how they are taxed vary from country to country, so this guide focuses only on some of the broad principles.
-If you need to know more you should contact us for professional trust advice.
+If you want to know more about Trusts you should contact us for a Third Party Referral.

 What is a Trust?